 Attitudinal nodes will differ in importance.
 In social network analysis, this is often captured by measures of centrality.
 In a network model estimated with cross-sectional survey data, centrality measures the extent to which a given node interacts with the other variables.
 Importantly, the synchronic application of these methodologies does not allow the estimation of a directed network.
 Thus, a node can score high in centrality because (1) it strongly predicts other beliefs, (2) it is strongly predicted by other nodes, or (3) a mixture of the two (Bringmann et al., 2019).
 Within social justice research, the perception of large income inequality is often considered an independent variable shaping the levels of other components of attitudes toward inequality.
 For example, this perception influences the considerations on the legitimacy of income differentials (Trump, 2018), the desired magnitude of inequalities (Faggian et al., 2023), and -although indirectly- support for public redistribution (García-Sánchez et al., 2018).
 Complementary, scholars focusing on subjective inequality often consider the belief in public redistribution as a dependent variable.
 Indeed, this belief is shaped by social class (Langsæther & Evans, 2020), subjective social status (Choi, 2021), beliefs about intergenerational mobility (Alesina et al., 2018), social comparison processes (García‐Castro et al., 2022), trust in the political system (Franetovic & Castillo, 2021), subjective national identity (Hjerm & Schnabel, 2012), and meritocratic beliefs (Mengel & Weidenholzer, 2023), among others.
 Moreover, the perception of inequality and the belief in public redistribution tend to correlate positively (Gimpelson & Treisman, 2018; Kuhn, 2011; Kuziemko et al., 2015; K. Trump, 2023) and have received large attention in the distributive justice realm due to their importance in individuals’ understandings of inequality.
 Indeed, Franetovic & Bertero (2023) found that in Chile, both conceptions were the most central ones in the network of peoples' attitudes toward inequality.
 Therefore, the evaluations of income disparities and the belief in the importance of redistribution are expected to emerge as central nodes of the network:

-H2: Perception of large income inequality and belief in public redistribution will be the most important nodes in the network of attitudes toward inequality, redistribution, taxation, and wages.
+H2: Perception of large income inequality and belief in public redistribution will be the most central nodes in the network of attitudes toward inequality, redistribution, taxation, and wages.